Adopting Litmus from an existing pytest project #

 stations/<id>.yamlDeclares instruments and their roles for one benchAny test that takes an instrument fixture (dmm, psu, etc.)

-fixtures/<id>.yamlMaps DUT pins to instrument channelsTests that use the pins fixture or need pin-level traceability
+fixtures/<id>.yamlMaps UUT pins to instrument channelsTests that use the pins fixture or need pin-level traceability

-products/<id>.yamlDeclares pins + characteristics + spec bandsTests that use verify against a product spec
+parts/<id>.yamlDeclares pins + characteristics + spec bandsTests that use verify against a part spec

 For the full schemas, see configuration reference.